OmarAtef10/OmarAtef10/README.md

-# Hi there, I'm Omar  👋
+# Hello there, I'm Omar  👋
 ## A Computer Science Student, Software / Web developer and a Gamer 🧑🏼‍💻🎮

 - 🌱 Currently I'm a full-stack developer intern at Finvo
 - 🥅 2022 Goals: Learn more about machine learning, React and Django .
-- 📫 How to reach me omar.atef.2001@gmail.com
+- 📫 Send a mail on omar.atef.2001@gmail.com
+- 📃 also go see <a href="https://omar-portfoliodj.herokuapp.com/" target = "_blank">my portfolio website</a>
 - 👯 I love connecting with different people so if you want to say hi, go for it then lol